1. Why program?

 1.5.
 Runtime errors

-Runtime errors are uncommon in the simple programs you will see in the first few chapters, so it might be a while before you encounter one.
+Runtime errors will be uncommon in the simple programs you will see in the first few chapters, so it might be a while before you encounter one.

 1.6.
 Semantic errors